Mullah Omar: September 11 attacks by al-Qaeda

 The Supreme Council of the Islamic Clergy, a council of around 1,000 clerics, convened in Kabul in late September 2001 and issued a decree against the United States and its threats of militarily invading Afghanistan.
 They also recommended that Osama bin Laden be asked to leave Afghanistan of his own free will to "avoid the current tumult" and expressed sympathy and a conciliatory tone towards those who died in the 11 September attacks: "The ulema voice their sadness over American deaths and hope America does not attack Afghanistan."
 The Taliban Education Minister Amir Khan Muttaqi said that Omar had agreed to follow guidance offered by the clerics and would try to encourage bin Laden to leave Afghanistan without forcibly handing him over to the United States for prosecution, even if bin Laden refused to leave the country.

 However, according to an interview with Pakistani journalist Rahimullah Yusufzai, Omar told him:

 I don't want to go down in history as someone who betrayed his guest.
 I am willing to give my life, my regime.
 Since we have given him refuge I cannot throw him out now.

+VOA interview (September 2001)

+In September 2001, Omar gave a rare interview to Voice of America journalist Spozhmai Maiwandi, in which he refused to extradite Osama bin Laden, framing it as an issue of Islamic honour; accused the United States of controlling Muslim governments and thereby generating the forces now attacking it.
+When asked about the U.S. war on terrorism, Omar directly contrasted two promises: "I am considering two promises.
+One is the promise of God.
+The other is that of Bush.
+The promise of God is that my land is vast.
+If you start a journey on God's path, you can reside anywhere on this earth and will be protected...
+The promise of Bush is that there is no place on earth where you can hide that I cannot find you.
+We will see which one of these two promises is fulfilled."
+The interview was initially suppressed by the U.S. State Department, but eventually aired on 25–26 September 2001 after over 100 VOA employees protested the restriction as censorship.